 Tailings are the mineral waste remaining after ore processing to extract mineral concentrates and are typically stored within an engineered containment structure known as a tailing storage facility or TSF.
-Tailings differ from overburden: the waste rock or other material that overlies an ore or mineral body and is displaced unprocessed and stockpiled separately (or co-disposed with tailings) during mining.
+Tailings differ from overburden: the waste rock or material that overlies an ore or mineral body and is displaced unprocessed and stockpiled separately (or co-disposed with tailings) during mining.

 Tailings can be in the form of liquid, solid, or a slurry of fine particles.

 The appropriate design of a TSF requires a high degree of sophistication and rigour.
 The ultimate capacity of a TSF is determined by the expected production over the life of mine.
 There is usually a negligible difference between the ore milled and the tailings that are generated.
 The life of mine is determined by the size of the ore body and the rate of mining or processing.
 Typically, this ranges between 5 and 50 years.
-Commonly, the life of mine is extended as additional resources are discovered.
-The size of the TSF and its ability to be expanded should form part of the layout considerations.
+Commonly, the life of a mine is extended as additional resources are discovered.
+Therefore, the size of the TSF and its ability to be expanded should form part of the layout considerations.

 All TSFs require deposition planning and modelling, but the level of rigour associated with these is site-specific.
 The deposition modelling typically builds upon stage capacity relationships developed to assess the rate of rise and total storage capacity requirements of the TSF.